ThilinaRajapakse/simpletransformers/README.md

 #### Minimal Start for Multilabel Classification

 For Multi-Label Classification, the labels should be multi-hot encoded.
 The number of classes can be specified (default is 2) by passing it to the `num_labels` optional parameter of `MultiLabelClassificationModel`.

+_Warning: Pandas can cause issues when saving and loading lists stored in a column.
+Check whether your list has been converted to a String!_

 The default evaluation metric used is Label Ranking Average Precision ([LRAP](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.label_ranking_average_precision_score.html)) Score.